AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

 ## In-memory cache

 MSAL maintains an in-memory cache.
 The in-memory cache is representative of the application cache state.
 The lifetime of in-memory cache is the same as the MSAL application object.
 If the process using MSAL restarts, the cache is erased when the process lifecycle finishes.
-This affects user scenarios as users will have to re-authenticate, and although the browser will do most some of the work, the end user experience suffers.
-Service to service scenarios also suffer because getting a token from AAD involves HTTP requests, and is much slower than getting a token from a cache.
+If the in-memory cache is empty and there is no persistent cache to restore the cache from, users will have to re-authenticate.
+When this happens, if the user still has an active session with Azure AD, they might re-authenticate without any prompts, however this still degrades the user experience.
+Service-to-service scenarios (i.e. client credentials flow, on-behalf-of flow) also suffer because getting a token from Azure AD involves HTTP requests, and is much slower than getting a token from cache.

 Note that the in-memory cache is not scalable for server-side applications and performance will degrade after holding a few 100 tokens in cache.
 For web app and web API scenarios, this approximates to serving a few 100 users.
 For daemon app scenarios using client credentials grant to call other apps, this means a few 100 tenants.
 See [performance](#performance-and-security) below for more.